rjspencer/docs/theming.md

 PreviousBlogPostUrl, NextBlogPostUrl
 :	the permalink of the blog post previous/next to the current one if it exists

+## CommentList
+A view for a listing of the most recent comments, it will use the content of the currently rendered item

+### Options
+limit
+:	the amount to limit the comments to

+	accepted values are any number between 1 and 10 *Note: to show more then 10 comments, see the `CommentLink` variable*

+	defaults to 10

+## CommentView
+A view for a single comment

+### block:CommentView

+CommentText
+:	the text of the comment

+CommentUserId
+:	the ID of the user who posted the comment *Can be used with `block:UserView`

+CommentId
+:	the ID for the comment

+CommentItemId
+:	the ID of the item the comment was written about

 ## ChildAccountList
 A listing of accounts that are children of the current account